Right Arrow

 How do you optimize manufacturing processes effectively?

 Effective process optimization requires the systematic identification of four loss types.
-These are Schedule Loss, Availability Loss, Performance Loss, and Quality Loss.
+These are: Schedule Loss, Availability Loss, Performance Loss, and Quality Loss.
 Video AI accelerates this process.
-It automatically tracks equipment utilization, identifies the seven wastes of lean manufacturing, and provides live dashboards that display OEE metrics.
+It automatically identifies sources of waste, such as idle equipment or process deviations, and provides live dashboards that display OEE metrics.
 This approach allows for 24/7 process monitoring without additional headcount.
-It also accelerates root cause analysis from weeks to minutes.
+It can also substantially speed up root cause analysis.

 About the author